gulam101/Survey-Form/README.md

 ### Constraints: ###

 I didn't add any PHP to get it working.
+I also had an isse where some of the elements would overlap each other.
+In order to fix that problem I managed to use padding in CSS to fix that issue.
+After using that paddding it solved my problem and I no longer had any elements overlapping each other.

 Improvements: Like I said before, I didn't manage to get any PHP to work.
 If I want this survey to store information, then I can use PHP to get some of these functiosn to work.